Kolukkumalai

 Kolukkumalai is a small village/hamlet in Bodinayakanur Taluk in the Theni district of the Indian state of Tamil Nadu.
 It is home to the highest tea plantation in the world with the tea grown here possessing a special flavour and freshness because of the high altitude.
+It is regularly reached from the Temple City of Madurai which is 140 Km in distance.
+The Tamilnadu state's tourism lists Kolukkumalai as one of the top destinations for Nature lovers.
 It is located near Munnar in Idukki district of Kerala.

 Geography

 Kolukkumalai is about 7130 ft above sea level and lies some 32 km from Munnar.
 The hill top village is accessible only by jeep due to rugged and rain drenched roads covering up to 17 kms.
-Kolukkumalai is located in Theni district of Tamil Nadu.
+Kolukkumalai is located in Theni district of TamilNadu.
 The approach road is through Suryanelli near Munnar in Idukki district of Kerala.